Hsillman/Popular-algorithms/README.md

 │   │         ├── Breadth-First-Traversal-Tree.py        # Python code for level traversal of a binary tree.
 │   │         └── Depth-First-Traversal-Tree.py          # Python code for depth traversal of a binary tree.
 │   ├── HeightOfBinaryTree.py                            # Python code to find the height of a binary tree.
-│   └── HasPathSumFromRootToLeaf.py                      # Python code to check if a binary tree has root to leaft sum given as input
+│   └── HasPathSumFromRootToLeaf.py                      # Python code to check if a binary tree has root to leaft sum given as input.
-├── Images                                               # Images used for the README.md file
+├── Images                                               # Images used for the README.md file.
 ├── README.md
+├── BinarySerach.py                                      # Python code for binary search.
 └── SortingAlgos                                         # Folder with sorting algorithms.
            ├── SelectionSort.py
            ├── BubbleSort.py